A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Abstract

 \section{Abstract}

 Quantum Internetworking is a recent field that promises numerous interesting applications, many of which require the distribution of entanglement between arbitrary pairs of users.
 This work deals with the problem of scheduling in an arbitrary entanglement swapping quantum network --- often called first generation quantum network --- in its general topology, multicommodity, loss-aware formulation.
 We introduce a linear algebraic framework that exploits quantum memory through the creation of intermediate entangled links.
-The framework is then employed to mathematically derive a natural class of quadratic scheduling policies for quantum networks by applying Lyapunov Drift Minimization, a standard technique in classical network science.
-Moreover, an additional class of Max-Weight inspired policies is proposed and benchmarked, reducing significantly the computation cost, at the price of a slight performance degradation.
+The framework is then employed to apply Lyapunov Drift Minimization (a standard technique in classical network science) to mathematically derive a natural class of scheduling policies for quantum networks minimizing the square norm of the user demand backlog.
+Moreover, an additional class of Max-Weight inspired policies is proposed and benchmarked, reducing significantly the computation cost at the price of a slight performance degradation.
 The policies are compared in terms of information availability, localization and overall network performance through an ad-hoc simulator that admits user-provided network topologies and scheduling policies in order to showcase the potential application of the provided tools to quantum network design.

 \titlepgskip=-15pt